-Category three - Impact Award (formerly Alumnus of the Year)
+• Category three - Impact Award

-One award will be made to an alumnus of the Council1 who is making a highly significant impact outside of academia.
+One award will be made to an alumnus (former awardee) of the Council1 who is making a highly significant impact outside of academia.
 Eligible alumni need not specifically be working in a research-driven role.

-This category will be evaluated on the basis of:
+This category will be evaluated on the basis of substantiated examples of:

-- > the impact of their work, nationally and/or internationally; - > demonstration of leadership and a proven ability to make a difference; - > contribution of their work to knowledge, society or innovation.
+- > the impact of their work, nationally and/or internationally; - > demonstration of leadership and a proven ability to make a difference; and - > contribution of their work to knowledge, society or innovation.

-The Campus Engage report, Engaged Research: Society & Higher Education Addressing Grand Societal Challenges Together, illustrates the wide range of potential types of impact that may be considered here.2
+The Campus Engage report, Engaged Research: Society & Higher Education Addressing Grand Societal Challenges Together, illustrates the wide range of potential types of impact that may be considered here.3